ms-iot/content/en-US/Docs/AppDeployment.md

 6. Once deployed, you can set breakpoints, see variable values, etc. To stop the app, press on the 'Stop Debugging' button (or select Debug \| Stop Debugging).

-7. Having successfully deployed and debugged your UWP application, create a Release version by simply changing the Visual Studio toolbar configuration dropdown from `Debug` to `Release`.
+7. Having successfully deployed and debugged your UWP application, create a Release version - change the Visual Studio toolbar configuration dropdown from `Debug` to `Release`.
 You can now build and deploy your app to your device by selecting Build \| Rebuild Solution and Build \| Deploy Solution.